 Microsoft today announced the public preview of disaster recovery for Azure IaaS virtual machines.
-This is basically Azure Site Recovery (ASR) for the Azure-to-Azure scenario.
-With that, you can replicate Azure virtual machines from one Azure Region to another Azure Region, without deploying any other infrastructure components such as software appliances.
-Cross-region DR feature is now available in all Azure public regions where ASR is available.
+This is Azure Site Recovery (ASR) for the Azure-to-Azure scenario.
+With that, you can replicate Azure virtual machines (VMs) from one Azure Region to another Azure Region, without deploying any other infrastructure components such as software appliances.
+Cross-region disaster recovery (DR) feature is now available in all Azure public regions where ASR is available.
+Let’s have a quick look at how you can achieve Disaster Recovery for Azure VMs.

 The Azure documentation describes it the following way:

-In addition to the inbuilt Azure infrastructure capabilities and features that contribute to a robust and resilient availability strategy for workloads running on Azure VMs, there are a number of reasons why you need to plan for disaster recovery between Azure regions yourself:
+In addition to the built-in Azure infrastructure capabilities and features that contribute to a robust and resilient availability strategy for workloads running on Azure VMs, there are several reasons why you need to plan for disaster recovery between Azure regions yourself:

 - Your compliance guidelines for specific apps and workloads require a Business continuity and Disaster Recovery (BCDR) strategy.